-The analysis of muscle-derived cytokines in blood showed an increase in IL-6 and IL-10 after both exercise trials at 20 min and the enhancement of the increase in IL-6 and IL-10 following Ex.2.
-The IL-6 and IL-10 remained on high level to 48 h rest after Ex.2 compared with values after Ex.1.
-According to Petersen and Pedersen 2005, IL-6 is essential regulator of the proliferation of satellite cells and differentiation of myoblasts.
+The analysis of muscle-derived cytokines in blood showed an increase in IL-6 and IL-10 after both exercise trials at 20 min and the enhanced increase in IL-6 and IL-10 following Ex.2.
+The levels of IL-6 and IL-10 remained elevated 48 h after Ex.2 as compared with values after Ex.1.
+According to Petersen and Pedersen (2005), IL-6 is essential regulator of the proliferation of satellite cells and differentiation of myoblasts.
 The genetic loss of IL-6 blunts the muscle regeneration and hypertrophy in vivo (Serrano et al. 2008).
-The cytokines IL-1ß and TNFa increased during recovery at 24 h.
-The long-term presence of pro-inflammatory cytokines can also be related to muscle restoration but TNFa presence in muscle regeneration is not an absolute requirement (Cannon et al. 1989, Collins and Grounds 2001, Reid and Li 2001).
-It should be stressed that the suppression of inflammatory response by using antiinflammatory drugs attenuates the exercise-induced increase in satellite cell number after eccentric exercise (Mackey et al. 2007).
+The cytokines IL-1β and TNFα increased during recovery at 24 h.
+The long-term presence of proinflammatory cytokines can also be related to muscle restoration, but TNFα presence in muscle regeneration is not an absolute requirement (Cannon et al. 1989, Collins and Grounds 2001, Reid and Li 2001).
+It should be stressed that the suppression of inflammatory response by anti-inflammatory drugs attenuates the exercise-induced increase in satellite cell number after eccentric exercise (Mackey et al. 2007).
 Based on these results, we conclude that high level of myokines, particularly IL-6 and IL-10, can be a marker of a normal reconstruction of muscle after intense exercise and adaptation to physical exercise.
 Recently, we observed that professional sport training significantly influences plasma cytokine levels.
 IL-6 was significantly higher in the preparatory period than in the play-off round in professional basketball players (Zembron-Lacny et al. 2010).

 An important finding of our study was the integration of RONS production with cytokine response.
-We observed the correlations between H_2O_2 and anti-inflammatory cytokines after both exercise trials.
+We observed the correlations between H2O2 and antiinflammatory cytokines after both exercise trials.
 Moreover, the high level of NO enhanced the release of IL-6 and IL-10 after Ex.2.
-The recent exercise study in humans demonstrated that NO is the key regulator of pretranslational signalling events leading to muscle IL-6 production.
-Pharmacological inhibition of NO production during exercise attenuated the increase in IL-6 mRNA levels in human skeletal muscle whereas intra-arterial infusion of an NO donor was accompanied by increase in IL-6 mRNA (Steensberg et al. 2007).
-Both NO and H_2O_2 activates transcription factor NF κ B loading to IL-6 expression in skeletal muscle (Kosmidou et al. 2002, Lima et al. 2009).
-The combination of exercise duration with eccentric work (downhill running) increases the NO and H_2O_2 generation as well as the release of IL-6 and IL-10 from the skeletal muscle, which can improve the adaptation of organism to intense physical exercise.
+The recent exercise study in humans demonstrated that NO is the key regulator of pretranslational signaling events leading to muscle IL-6 production.
+Pharmacological inhibition of NO production during exercise attenuated the increase in IL-6 mRNA levels in human skeletal muscle, whereas intra-arterial infusion of an NO donor was accompanied by increase in IL-6 mRNA (Steensberg et al. 2007).
+Both NO and H2O2 activates transcription factor NFkB loading to IL-6 expression in skeletal muscle (Kosmidou et al. 2002, Lima et al. 2009).
+The combination of exercise duration with eccentric work (downhill running) increases the NO and H2O2 generation as well as the release of IL-6 and IL-10 from the skeletal muscle, which can improve the adaptation of organism to intense physical exercise.

-These results 1) show that eccentric work is an important factor enhancing the production of nitric oxide, oxidized glutathione and anti-inflammatory cytokines,2) confirm the relation of RONS generation with muscle-derived cytokines release, and 3) indicate a possible involvement of blood thiol redox in myokines synthesis.
+Our results 1) show that eccentric work is an important factor enhancing the production of nitric oxide, oxidized glutathione and anti-inflammatory cytokines, 2) confirm the relation of RONS generation with musclederived cytokines release, and 3) indicate a possible involvement of blood thiol redox in myokines synthesis.